Kingsway Hall: Kingsway Hall, 1912–2012: A Centenary Tribute

 The last recordings made at Kingsway were by Deutsche Grammophon, a partner of Philips and Decca in Phonogram since 1979, of Manon Lescaut, Sinopoli conducting the Philharmonia, recorded between 28 December 1983 and 5 January 1984.
 Of all the orchestras to have recorded at Kingsway, the Philharmonia/New Philharmonia spent more days there than any other.
 Decca's last recording was Beethoven's String Quartet Opus 130 and Große Fuge, Op.
 133, with the Fitzwilliam Quartet on 10–12 December 1983.
 EMI's last recording appears to have been Tennstedt's Mahler 6 with the LPO in May 1983.

 Whilst the vast majority of recordings at Kingsway were of London or British orchestras (e.g. the Halle under John Barbirolli, City of Birmingham under Fremaux), very rare visitors to Kingsway for recording included the Vienna Philharmonic.
-The VPO appeared once only, on 4 October 1949, for a recording of Mahler's Kindertotenlieder with Walter and Ferrier (also a centenary year of hers this year) for Columbia.
-This recording was made after a performance in London and after some contractual wrangling between Decca (who owned Ferrier's contract) on the one hand and EMI/HMV (who owned that of the VPO) and EMI/Columbia (who owned Walter's) on the other.
+The VPO appeared once only, on 4 October 1949, for a recording of Mahler's Kindertotenlieder with Bruno Walter and Kathleen Ferrier for Columbia.
+This recording was made after a performance in London and after some contractual wrangling between Decca (who owned Ferrier's contract) on the one hand and EMI/His Master's Voice (who owned that of the VPO) and EMI/Columbia (who owned Walter's) on the other.
 It is available on Naxos Historical 8.110 876 as well as REGIS RRC1153 and EMI 678 722 2.

 In the aftermath of World War II, Decca needed artists and so invited a number of continental orchestras to record in London, usually while they were on tour.
 Among these were the Turin Symphony Orchestra under Frede and Rossi, the Paris Conservatoire under Charles Munch (both in 1947) and the Hamburg Radio Symphony Orchestra under Hans Schmidt-Isserstedt.
 Later, the Israel Philharmonic under Mehta also recorded whilst passing through London on tour in both 1968 (Dvorak and Tchaikovsky) and 1975 (Bartok).
 James Galway recorded with the Zagreb Soloists for RCA in 1975.
 Infrequent visiting conductors were Krauss, Celibidache, Kleiber Snr, Furtwangler, Knapperstsbusch, Weingartner, Szell, Dorati, Leinsdorf and Bohm.

 Although Kingsway Hall is no more, its legacy of many great recordings made over 57 years covers every genre of classical music from organ music, string quartets, solo piano, opera and choral works and film scores to full-scale orchestral symphonies.
 These recordings can be explored by browsing the several discographies compiled by Philip Stuart for a number of London Orchestras (LPO, LSO, ASMF and ECO) and by Stephen Pettit for the Philharmonia (up to only 1987).
 It even included Christmas carol recordings by the oddly named Butlin Choral Society.
 It was also very rarely a location for recorded jazz concerts (Ted Heath 1958 and 1963) and even Mantovani.
 Its acoustic added something unique to all these genres.